inokawazu/inokawazu.github.io/content/post/time_to_andromeda.md

 We added the unitless force $\alpha$ which is constant in the rest frame.

 Let's put some numbers to our problem!
-The nearest galaxy is Andromeda at around $L = 2.50 Mly$ [^Mly].
+The nearest galaxy is Andromeda at around $L = 2.50$ Mly [^Mly].
-I know that Andromeda is actually coming towards us, but for sake of this article let's just turn off the attractive force between our two galaxies 😜.
+I know that Andromeda is actually coming towards us, but for the sake of this article let's just turn off the attractive force between our two galaxies 😜.
-$a$ is related to the Hubble Constant, $H$, as $da/dt/a = H = 0.07/Gyr = 1.75 \times 10^{-4} c/L$.
+$a$ is related to the Hubble Constant, $H$, as $da/dt/a = H = 0.07/\text{Gyr} = 1.75 \times 10^{-4} c/L$.
-On this scale, $H$ is small
+On this scale, $H$ is small.
-For Centaurus N -- the furthest nearby galaxy -- $L = 12.3 Mly$, we have $H = 8.616 \times 10^{-4} c/L$.
+For Centaurus N -- the furthest nearby galaxy -- $L = 12.3$ Mly, we have $H = 8.616 \times 10^{-4} c/L$.
 This is still small.
 Nevertheless, the dimensionless force, $\alpha$, will be huge on account of the large distance in $L$.
 $\alpha \approx 2.58 \times 10^6$ for Andromeda, and
 $\alpha \approx 1.27 \times 10^7$ for Centaurus N.

-In our equation of motion of the ship, a large $\alpha$ would quick accelerte the ship to approximately the speed of light in "no time".
+In our equation of motion for the ship, a large $\alpha$ would quickly accelerate the ship to approximately the speed of light in "no time."
-So, the nice thing is that for cosmological scales, we can approx our ship as moving at light speed.
+So, the nice thing is that for cosmological scales, we can approximate our ship as moving at light speed.
-If we did not have any acceleration, we on the other hand treat our spaceship as meaning motionless with respect to the comoving coordinate system.
+If we did not have any acceleration, we would, on the other hand, treat our spaceship as remaining motionless with respect to the comoving coordinate system.

 [^Mly]: Mly is Mega lightyear.